Johannes-Glick/descendants/source/0b_preface.rst

 When you locate your immediate family, write the page number in the front for quick reference, as there are over 500 living families listed and no easy index.

 George H. Glick gave us our early information in his 1918 publication.
 Sarah M. Glick made an outline from it and we have added later generations from close relatives.
 This book includes only a small portion of Glicks, compared to all who carry the Glick name.
 Some families are from two lines and could be listed twice, so you may be referred to the other line.
-Examples are Ada Newby under Enos Peter or Adam; Isaac Sylvester and Juliann under Lewis and Mary Swander or under "Pony" Jacob; Ora and Charles under Isaac Sylvester or under "Pony" Jacob's David; Elmer Glen and Juanita under Lewis and Jane Springstun or under Edmond's Arthur; Levi E. Zwayer under AII Anna Magdalena Hall or under Loretta Zwayer.
+Examples are Ada Newby under Enos Peter or Adam; Isaac Sylvester and Juliann under Lewis and Mary Swander or under "Pony" Jacob; Ora and Charles under Isaac Sylvester or under "Pony" Jacob's David; Elmer Glen and Juanita under Lewis and Jane Springstun or under Edmond's Arthur; Levi E. Zwayer under A2 Anna Magdalena Hall or under Loretta Zwayer.

 Any additions or corrections you may wish to make can be done on the blank side opposite. (on the back of the preceding page).

 ABBREVIATIONS USED
 ==================

-b born
+* b = born
-d died
+* d = died
-dau daughter
+* dau = daughter
-cem cemetery
+* cem = cemetery
-twp township
+* twp = township
-co county
+* co = county

-Berks Berks Co., Pa.
+* Berks = Berks County, PA
-Fair Fairfield Co., 0.
+* Fair = Fairfield County, 0H
-Pick Pickaway Co., O.
+* Pick = Pickaway County, OH
-Henry Henry Co., 0.
+* Henry = Henry County, 0H